myneighborh/nn-from-scratch/README.md

-# Simple Neural Network with NumPy without Deep Learning Framework
+# Simple Neural Network with NumPy

-This project is a **simple 3-layer neural network implemented using only NumPy**,
+This is a **simple 3-layer neural network implemented using only NumPy**,
-**without any deep learning frameworks** like TensorFlow or PyTorch.
+**without deep learning frameworks** like TensorFlow or PyTorch.

 Only **forward propagation** is implemented to demonstrate the core concepts of neural networks.